 - Downfall (2004) starring Bruno Ganz and Alexandra Maria Lara.
 Directed by Oliver Hirschbiegel.
 Nominated for the 2005 Best Foreign Language film this historical drama recounts Hitler’s mental demise.

 - Deutschland 83 (2016) A thrilling spy series in 8 parts set in 1983 in the midst of the power struggle of the Cold War.

 - Dark (2017) A captivating mystery series taking you through a variety of twists and turns to keep you guessing.

-- Babylon Berlin (2017) An opulent period drama television series set in 1929 based on novels by Volker Kutscher.
+- Babylon Berlin (2017) An opulent and beautifully produced period drama television series set in 1929 based on novels by Volker Kutscher.

 Awards, Memberships and Reviews